 Molymods are a great way to help students conceptualise shapes of molecules and covalent bonding.
 If you use these models as a whole class make sure you train students first in how to use them.
 Explain what the different colours and sticks represent.
 Can students suggest what colour refers to each atom thinking about valency?
 It’s fun to challenge students to make C2H4 when teaching alkenes.
 Molymods do take up valuable teaching time so make sure there is sufficient bang (learning) for your buck (time).
 Handing out beakers, containing just a few sticks and balls relevant to the task, can help speed up activities.

 Covalent and ionic bonding: what’s the difference?

 GCSE activity and worksheet that uses models to compare ionic and covalent bonding.
 Students are presented with two images.
 The first shows two parrots eating a flower.
 The second shows a little boy stealing money from a handbag.
 Students describe how the two pictures represent ionic and covalent bonding.
 They can then create their own models.
 This resource was contributed by Shilpi Begum.
 (PDF)

 GCSE activity and worksheet to help students observe what happens when we heat giant and simple covalent substances.
 Students use the interactive white board to pull apart models of simple and giant compounds.
 This is a powerful technique to show the difference between breaking bonds and pulling apart intermolecular forces.
 By asking students to do this on the board you can quickly see what they are thinking and provide feedback.

 Graphite as a conductor

-This is a fabulous demonstration showing how graphite can conduct electricity.
+This is a fabulous demonstration showing how graphite, a carbon allotrope, can conduct electricity.